Underhand Barbell Row vs Pull Up

 Planfit Users' Choice about Underhand Barbell Row vs Pull Up : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer Underhand Barbell Row with a total of 1,183 compared to 15,437 for Pull Up
+Based on randomly selected data from 1 million completed workouts, Planfit users log Pull Up more often — 15,437 sessions compared to 1,183 for Underhand Barbell Row.

 Not sure whether Underhand Barbell Row or Pull Up fits your goal?
 Get a personalized plan